duck420i69/HuntingSnake/README.md

 THINGS TO DO:

-4.1 Process the case the head of snake touches the its body. (kind of solved) In the guideline, there is no solution of the case that the head of snake touches its body.
+4.1 Process the case the head of snake touches the its body. (kind of solved)
-So, we need to stop the game and ask if the player wants to continue or not?

 4.6 Provide main menu (kind of solved)
-When coming to boardgame, we print the menu game, for example, “New Game”, “Load Game”, “Settings”, … So, this helps the players to easily choose actions they want.

 4.3 Keeping the length unchanged. (solved)
-In the guideline, when moving the next level (SPEED++), the length of snake will reset (default is 6).
-We need to keep this length unchanged when moving to next level.
-Only when moving to MAX_SPEED, it will be reset.

 4.2 Save/load.
 (State.cpp)
 In this guideline, we cannot save and load the game.
 We need two features.
 When the